 Thermodynamics is the study of thermal, electrical, chemical, and mechanical forms of energy.
 The study of thermodynamics crosses many disciplines, including physics, engineering, and chemistry.
-Of the various branches of thermodynamics, the most important to chemistry is the study of the change in energy during a chemical reaction.
+Of the various branches of thermodynamics, the most important to chemistry is the study of how energy changes during a chemical reaction.

-Consider, for example, the general equilibrium reaction shown in equation 6.1, involving the species A, B, C, and D, with stoichiometric coefficients a, b, c, and d.
+Consider, for example, the general equilibrium reaction shown in equation 6.1, which involves the species A, B, C, and D, with stoichiometric coefficients of a, b, c, and d.

-$$aA + bB \rightleftharpoons cC + dD$$ 6.1
+$$aA + bB = cC + dD$$ 6.1

-By convention, we identify species on the left side of the equilibrium arrow as reactants, and those on the right side of the equilibrium arrow as products.
+By convention, we identify the species on the left side of the equilibrium arrow as reactants and those on the right side of the equilibrium arrow as products.
 As Berthollet discovered, writing a reaction in this fashion does not guarantee that the reaction of A and B to produce C and D is favorable.
-Depending on initial conditions, the reaction may move to the left, move to the right, or be in a state of equilibrium.
-Understanding the factors that determine the reaction's final, equilibrium position is one of the goals of chemical thermodynamics.
+Depending on initial conditions the reaction may move to the left, it may move to the right, or it may exist in a state of equilibrium.
+Understanding the factors that determine the reaction's final equilibrium position is one of the goals of chemical thermodynamics.

 The direction of a reaction is that which lowers the overall free energy.
-At a constant temperature and pressure, typical of many bench-top chemical reactions, a reaction's free energy is given by the GIBB'S FREE ENERGY function where T is the temperature in kelvin, and ΔG , ΔH , and ΔS are the differences in the Gibb's free energy, the enthalpy, and the entropy between the products and the reactants.
+At a constant temperature and pressure, which is typical of many benchtop chemical reactions, a reaction's free energy is given by the GIBB'S FREE ENERGY function where T is the temperature in kelvin, and ΔG , ΔH , and ΔS are the differences in the Gibb's free energy, the enthalpy, and the entropy between the products and the reactants.